Greta Thunberg joins hundreds marching in England to protest airport's expansion for private planes

 The airport, located in Hampshire County about 40 miles (64 kilometers) southwest of London, applied last year to increase its maximum number of flights from 50,000 to 70,000 a year.

 Groups working to fight climate change, including the organizer of Saturday's protest, Extinction Rebellion, say private jets are much more polluting than commercial passenger airliners.
-Flights to and from Farnborough Airport carried 2.5 passengers per flight in 2022, the group said.
+Flights to and from Farnborough Airport carried an average of 2½ passengers per flight in 2022, the group said.

 “It is clear that private jets are incompatible with ensuring present and future living conditions on this planet," Thunberg said in a video that Extinction Rebellion posted on social media.